Ranking every Premier League club by their wage bill: Man Utd clear…

 “There’s real talent in that executive team, they can create revenue, they can do things with in the football club that can help to be fair, but in terms of what the club needed to do for a number of years now is put the best in class football operators into that club and they’re not doing it.
 They’re not doing it and it’s a mess.”

-Two and a half years later, things haven’t changed a great deal, although United now have the fifth-highest wage bill in Europe.
+Two and a half years later, things haven’t changed a great deal even after the departure of Cristiano Ronaldo, although United now have the fifth-highest wage bill in Europe.

 Ed Woodward has left his post and efforts are being made behind the scenes to build Erik ten Hag a squad capable of challenging City at the top of the table, but the progress hasn’t been especially quick.

-Last season the club finished sixth, registering their lowest points tally of the Premier League era, despite boasting English football’s top-paid player.
+Last season the club finished sixth, registering their lowest points tally of the Premier League era, and things are only looking marginally better this season.

 • • • •